chyroshan066/docs/Next.js/(10) Metadata.md

 If you want specific metadata for particular route, then you can go to the "page.tsx/page.jsx" file inside the route and customize the metadata object just like the above.

-If you want a dynamic metadata, then you have to use write "generateMetadata" function and return the object as metadata.
+If you want a dynamic metadata, then you have to use "generateMetadata" function and return the object as metadata.
 This function returns "Promise<Metadata>" as an object.
 <br> **Note:** The function name should be exactly "generateMetadata".
 You can't have "metadata" object and "generateMetadata" function inside the same file.
 <br> The sample code is written below